LupaDevStudio/Geozzle/README.md

 #### Formatting

-Futher formatting is then realized in the `format_clue` function in `tools/geozzle.py`; for instance the formatting of numbers, adding the units if needed, capitalizing some clues and deleting odd characters.
+Futher formatting is then realized in the `format_clue` function in `tools/geozzle.py`; for instance the formatting of numbers, adding the units if needed (for instance, "years" for the age of majority), capitalizing some clues and deleting odd characters.

 #### The flag image